tuatang55/KeepBackend/readme.md

 - Install bcrypt for password encryption/decryption `npm install bcryptjs`
 - Install cookie-parser for cookie parsing `npm install cookie-parser`

+- if experiencing `command is not recognized in terminal for node` or something along the line.
+Please use `npm install -g` instead of normal install

 **MONGODB INSTALLATION : WINDOWS**

 - https://www.mongodb.com/docs/manual/installation/